Joselyn K. Leimbach

 She has published work on the celebrity personae of Rachael Maddow and Suze Orman in In the Limelight and Under the Microscope: Forms and Function of Female Celebrity (Continuum 2011) and has a forthcoming article on Ellen DeGeneres, co-authored with Brenda R. Weber, in Hysterical!
 Women in American Comedy (University of Texas Press).
 Her book project traces the effects of the U.S. marriage debate on depictions of romantic success in lesbian films, arguing for the proliferation of alternative romantic trajectories often presented as failure, even as the definition of success is increasingly limited.

-Jeanne Vaccaro received her Ph.D. in Performance Studies at New York University and B.A. in Women’s Studies and Sociology at Smith College.
+Jeanne Vaccaro earned her Ph.D. in Performance Studies at New York University and B.A. in Women’s Studies at Smith College.
 She works on performance and visual culture, queer studies, and transgender politics.
 Jeanne's book in progress is about the sensory and “handcrafted” labor of transgender.